Please make sure you travel safely.

 Stay at home and follow the government guidelines for self-isolation.

-Unless you are travelling with other members of your household, you should travel alone in your vehicle wherever possible.
+Unless you are travelling with other members of your household, you should travel alone in your vehicle if possible.
+From Thursday 5 November, a maximum of two people from different households may travel in a shared car.

 If you are driving a VGC vehicle or travelling to site with someone else: